pluckynumbat/dice-game-backend/README.md

 Open the project in the IDE, navigate to `cmd/allrunner/allrunner.go` and press play on the main function

 ### what is **All In One** mode?
- - This spins up all the 6 core services on their designated ports, and provides a command line interface in the same window, where you can press the keys `0` or `q` or `Q` (followed by `Enter`) to shut down all servers and quit!
+ - This spins up all the 6 core services as goroutines on their designated ports, and provides a command line interface in the same window, where you can press the keys `0` or `q` or `Q` (followed by `Enter`) to shut down all servers and quit!
  - This is really convenient to use, and you can view all the logs from one place, but if you want individual control over the different services, you would like the manual mode!